Cooking chickpeas is simple but some aforethought is necessary. That's why we keep frozen packets in the freezer.

 Level 1: Soak, rinse and boil

-The most level of preparation of cooking chickpeas is to soak them for at least 12 and preferably 24 hours, tossing in a few slices of fresh lemon (or vinegar) to acidify the liquid.
+The most time consuming part of the preparation of cooking chickpeas is to soak them for at least 12 and preferably 24 hours, tossing in a few slices of fresh lemon (or vinegar) to acidify the liquid.
 Rinse and drain several times, to remove most of the dissolved anti-nutrients.

 Pressure cook for half an hour.